Stillbirth Negligence Claims For Compensation

 Contact Sheldon Davidson Solicitors.

-Sheldon Davidson Solicitors is a personal injury law firm based in Manchester and we work with clients across the region including Bury, Bolton, Prestwich, Oldham, Rochdale and Radcliffe, and beyond.
+Sheldon Davidson Solicitors is a personal injury law firm based in Manchester, and we work with clients across the region including Bury, Bolton, Prestwich, Oldham, Rochdale and Radcliffe, and beyond.

 Our team has huge experience in handling all forms of birth injury claims and we represent clients on stillbirth compensation cases throughout England and Wales, starting with a free initial consultation and claim assessments.

 Sheldon Davidson Solicitors can act on a no-win, no fee basis.
 This means there is no financial risk to you in the unlikely event that your claim does not succeed once we have started the process of making a claim.